Ranked! The 10 best goalkeepers of the 21st century

 8. David de Gea

-Manchester United's long-term successor to Edwin van der Sar, and in his national side to Iker Casillas, the 27-year-old De Gea has had some large gloves to fill.
-Yet after a tricky early spell, he has become United's greatest strength in the difficult times that have followed Sir Alex Ferguson's retirement.
+Manchester United's long-term successor to Edwin van der Sar, and in his national side to Iker Casillas, some forget that De Gea had some large gloves to fill.
+Yet after a tricky early spell, he became United's greatest strength in the difficult times that followed Sir Alex Ferguson's retirement.
 For Spain, his ability has meant that Iker Casillas's decline wasn’t the trauma it could have been.

 7. Victor Valdes